-- We follow Google's C++ Style guide for C++ code. - This is mainly to be consistent with the rest of the project. - Another reason is we will be able to check style automatically with a linter. - You can check the style of the code by typing the following command at root folder.
+- We follow Google's C++ Style guide for C++ code. - This is mainly to be consistent with the rest of the project. - Another reason is we will be able to check style automatically with a linter. - When needed, you can disable the linter warning of certain line with // NOLINT() comments. - We use roxygen for documenting the R package.